-Task How To Choose which features appear in the Features view Use the drop-down menu on the left of the Features view header to show increasingly specific tables of features: All Features, Genes (only) and the subset of feature types chosen on the Input Reference Sequences page of the SeqMan NGen wizard (e.g. CDSs and ncRNAs only).
-All Features All Features Genes CDS misc_RNA rRNA tmRNA tRNA Choose which features appear in the Strategy view To choose which features should be shown or hidden in the Strategy view when Feature tracks are displayed, add or remove checkmarks from the features in the Features view.
-As a shortcut, you can use any of the commands in the Features menu.
-For example, to show all CDS features, you could select any CDS feature in the Features view, then choose Features > Show > Show Only of Type CDS.
-Add, rearrange, rename, or remove table columns Press the Change options in this view tool () in the top right of the view.
-For instructions and a description of each column type, see Customize tables in the views .
-Export data Press the Export data tool () in the top right of the view.
-This opens a save dialog in from the table which you can save the tabular data in comma-separated (.csv) or tab-separated (.tab) format.
-View features for constituent sequences Display the Features track in the Alignment or Strategy views.
-If you are unable to see an expected feature, it may have been on part of the sequence that was trimmed as vector.
-View features on the consensus sequence Display the Features track in the Strategy view.
-Simultaneously select a feature in multiple views.
-When you select a feature in the Features view, the range of the feature will also be selected in the Alignment view , for features on constituent sequences; or the Strategy view , for features on the consensus sequence.
+Use the drop-down menu on the left of the Features view header to show increasingly specific tables of features: All Features, Genes (only) and the subset of feature types chosen on the Input Reference Sequences page of the SegMan NGen wizard (e.g. CDSs Choose which and ncRNAs only). features appear in the Features All Features view All Features Genes CDS misc RNA rRNA tmRNA tRNA Select all Select a type of feature from the Features view (e.g., a CDS feature) and then use the menu commands Features > Select > Select All Selected (or Select All of Type or Select Only features of a specified type of Type).
+To choose which features should be shown or hidden in the Strategy view when Feature tracks are displayed, add or remove checkmarks from the features in the Features view.
+As a shortcut, you can use the following commands to add or remove checkmarks in groups. · To check (or uncheck) all rows currently selected in the Features view, use Features > Show (or Hide) > All Selected.
+Choose which features appear in the Strategy To check (or uncheck) all rows of the same feature type whose row is currently view selected in the Features view, use Features > Show (or Hide) > All of Type. · To check (or uncheck) all rows of the type whose row is currently selected in the Features view while unchecking all other rows, use Features > Show (or Hide) > Only of Type.
+Add, rearrange, Press the Change options in this view tool () in the top right of the view.
+For rename, or remove table instructions and a description of each column type, see Customize tables in the views. columns Press the Export data tool () in the top right of the view.
+This opens a save dialog in Export data which you can save the tabular data in comma-separated (.csv) or tab-separated (.tab) from the table format.
+View features Display the Features track in the Alignment or Strategy views.
+If you are unable to see an for constituent expected feature, it may have been on part of the sequence that was trimmed as vector. sequences View features on the Display the Features track in the Strategy view. consensus sequence Simultaneously When you select a feature in the Features view, the range of the feature will also be selected select a feature in the Alignment view, for features on constituent sequences; or the Strategy view, for in multiple features on the consensus sequence. views.